How to park in a multi-storey car park

 How does multi-storey parking work?

 If you’ve never parked in a multi-storey car park before, you may want to understand exactly how it works before trying it yourself.
-Below, we’ve explain the steps you need to take when using a multi-storey car park:
+Below, we’ve explain the steps you need to take when you arrive after booking a parking space in a multi-storey car park:

 - Entering into the multi-storey car park, you will see an automated barrier system.
 If you have pre-booked your parking the barrier will recognise your car registration and raise automatically.
 If you haven’t pre-booked, all you need to do is drive up to the barrier, pull down your window and press the button to get a ticket.
 The ticket will then come out of the machine, and when you take it, the barrier will lift, allowing you to enter the car park.